DFGANDP/ReviewAnalyzer/readme.md

-# Steam Review Analyzer
+# Review Analyzer

-A comprehensive tool for analyzing Steam game reviews using AI-powered sentiment and aspect analysis.
+A comprehensive tool for analyzing game reviews using AI-powered sentiment and aspect analysis.
 The application processes raw review data, extracts sentiment and aspects from individual sentences, labels aspects, and generates detailed analysis reports with visualizations.

 ## Overview

-The Steam Review Analyzer is designed to process large volumes of Steam game reviews to extract meaningful insights.
+The Review Analyzer is designed to process large volumes of game reviews to extract meaningful insights.
 It performs three main operations:

 1. **Sentence Processing**: Extracts sentiment and aspects from individual review sentences
 2. **Aspect Labeling**: Labels and categorizes different aspects of the game (gameplay, graphics, story, etc.)